CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 Available in Editor Modes: `Debug` (if user has [`Edit`][Edit] permissions)

-The {{< image src="/images/Flow Editor - Edit Flow.png" >}} icon causes an flow that is being debugged to pause and then change the editor mode to `Debug Edit`.
+The {{< image src="/images/Flow Editor - Edit Flow.png" >}} icon causes a flow that is being debugged to pause and then changes the editor mode to `Debug Edit`.

 See the [Edit Flow and Continue Debugging][Edit Flow and Continue Debugging tutorial] tutorial for a step-by-step guide.